ricott1/rebels-in-the-sky/README.md

 Now it's your turn to go out there and make a name for yourself.
 Create your crew and start wondering the galaxy in search of worthy basketball opponents.

+The game is under heavy development and breaking changes are often introduced.
+If you can't continue an old game because the save file is invalid, you probably need to start a new one or open an issue to check if the save file can be migrated.

 ## Just try it out!

 Connect via SSH to try the game.